cmigpereira/data-engineering-zoomcamp-project/README.md

 ## Setup

-This project has as pre-requisites:
+This project has as main pre-requisites:
 * GCP account
 * Terraform
 * Docker